abapGit/abapGit/docs/guide-import-zip.md

 ## Download zip archive ##
 An offline project is based on a zip archive that contains all the git files.

-First download latest version of the projet you want to import.
+First, download the latest version of the project you want to import.

 * For GitHub :
    1. Go to the projet main page (eg. https://github.com/larshp/abapOpenChecks)